 A divorced spouse must have been married to the service member at least 10 years.
 Monthly payments are also paid to children until age 18 or 19 if a full-time student at a primary or secondary school, or age 18 or older and disabled before age 18.
 Spouses waiting until age 65 to apply for Social Security receive maximum benefits.
 However, they can receive reduced Social Security payments between ages 60 and 65.

 Dependent parents are eligible for benefits at age 62 if they were more than 50 percent dependent on the deceased service member for their support.
-The amount paid can only be determined by the Social Security Administration, which has a record of the wages earned by the member during the period of both military and civilian employment under the Social Security Program.
-To receive this benefit, eligible survivors should make application to the nearest Social Security office.
+The amount paid can only be determined by the Social Security Administration, which has a record of the wages earned by the member during both military and civilian employment.
+To receive this benefit, eligible survivors should make an application to the nearest Social Security office.
 They will explain the benefit, determine your eligibility, the amounts that can be paid, and help you complete the required claim forms.
 You should apply early, as the law generally permits retroactive payments of 12 months.